 Special 40th anniversary 'Les Misérables' cast to play limited season

-Les Misérables has also revealed its new company, with the stars performing into 2026 when the anniversary cast concludes their special anniversary performances.
+Les Misérables has also revealed its new company, which takes over from 7 July and will continue into 2026 following the anniversary cast's special performances.

 Olivia Rook